 The pipeline which once took water to Orange, now brings potable water supplies from Orange back to the lake.
 The pipeline also supplies a number of rural residents between Orange and the lake.

-The Lakeview Cafe operates on the western side of the lake, offering ‘great coffee, food, drinks and local produce’.
+The Lakeshore Cafe operates on the western side of the lake, offering ‘great coffee, food and drinks’.

-For more information and current opening hours view the Lakeview Cafe’s Facebook page.
+For more information and current opening hours, visit the Lakeshore Cafe’s Facebook page.

 During the warmer months, Lake Canobolas offers the opportunity for a swim, a paddle in a canoe or for the more adventurous, an opportunity for sailing.
 A sandy beach on the western shoreline near the wall of the dam provides a fun place for kids to swim and play in the sand.
 Pontoons anchored to the bed of the lake provide an attraction for teenagers to swim.
 Please be mindful that the water in the lake has varying temperatures and swimmers can find themselves in deep very cold sections.

 You can try your luck anywhere around the lake, however please be mindful of swimming areas and boating activities.
 The Lake has a number of constructed fishing/ fly casting facilities, most notably is the fishing deck on the western side of the Lake at the end of the sealed road.
 This facility has been established with grants from the NSW Government and with the support of the Institute of Freshwater Anglers, Orange Trout Acclimatisation Society and Orange City Council.
 Approximately 30 metres from this fishing platform, out into the water, a number of ‘snags’ have been installed to improve fish habitat.
 The snags are marked by buoys.
 Snags are hardwood trees with hollows and root crowns still attached to provide places for fish to breed, hide from predation from cormorants and feed from aquatic life that grows on them.